 Solace in the Details

-Work from three of my recent series, including I’m Sorry You Couldn’t Stay, Mughal Stonework, and Tidal Landscapes, will be on view at the Faulkner East Gallery from May 1 through May 31, 2019.
-A reception will be held on Thursday, May 2 from 5:30-8:00 pm, and is open to the public.
+Work from three of my recent series, including I’m Sorry You Couldn’t Stay, Mughal Stonework, and Tidal Landscapes, is on view at the Faulkner East Gallery from May 1 through May 31, 2019.
 The gallery is located at the Santa Barbara Central Library, 40 East Anapamu Street, Santa Barbara, CA 93101.

 About the Show